wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **Q:**&ensp;It is a part of Indian spiritual tradition that mere living in the proximity of a saint or sage is conducive to liberation and no other means are needed.
 Why don’t you organise an *Ashram* so that people could live near you?

 **M:**&ensp;The moment I create an institution I become its prisoner.
 As a matter of fact I am available to all.
 Common roof and food will not make people more welcome.
 ‘Living near’ does not mean breathing the same air.
 It means trusting and obeying, not letting the good intentions of the teacher go to waste.
-Have your <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span> always in your heart and remember his instructions — this is real abidance with the true.
+Have your *Guru* always in your heart and remember his instructions — this is real abidance with the true.
 Physical proximity is least important.
-Make your entire life an expression of your faith and love for your teacher — this is real dwelling with the <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>.
+Make your entire life an expression of your faith and love for your teacher — this is real dwelling with the *Guru*.